pabloplico/edcendium-depreciated/README.md

-# MCMPORTAL - Teacher Dashboard
+# Edcendium - Teacher Dashboard

 A **Next.js application** for education management, featuring AI-generated lesson plans and teacher tools.
 The platform streamlines lesson planning and management for teachers using modern web technologies and AI assistance.